PiPanther/coursera_datastructures/README.md

 # coursera_datastructures

-This repository contains solutions of the assignments of data structure course by University of California San Diago.
+This repository contains solutions of the assignments of data structure course by University of California San Diego.

 Thankyou